VeriSphereVSP/docs/whitepaper.md

 ### 3.1 Posting

 - Any player may publish a single atomic assertion, called a Post.
-- Each Post must contain only one claim.
+- Each Post must contain exactly one claim.
 - Publishing a Post requires a gold-pegged fee (burned).
 - A Post begins at Verity Score (VS) = 0 until total stake on the Post (support or challenge) reaches at least the posting fee.
-- The posting fee does not earn yield, but does count toward total stake, once additional stake reaches the fee threshold.
+- The posting fee does not earn yield, but does count toward total stake once additional stake reaches the fee threshold.
-- Posts cannot be edited; corrections must be posted as new Posts and linked.
+- Posts cannot be edited; corrections require a new Post linked to the original.

 ### 3.2 Staking on Claims

 Players may stake VSP to either:

-- Support a Post (assert it is true), or
+- support a Post (assert it is true), or
-- Challenge a Post (assert it is false)
+- challenge a Post (assert it is false)

-Stake can be:

-- Added incrementally
-- Withdrawn (with position effects, see below)
+Staking rules:
+- Stake may be added or withdrawn (affecting stake positions)
-- Flipped from support to challenge or vice-versa
+- Stake may be flipped from support to challenge or vice-versa

-Stakes earn or lose value depending on whether they align with the Post's consensus truth, as represented by Verity Score.
+- Stake earns or burns value based on alignment with consensus truth

 ### 3.3 Verity Score (VS)

-The Verity Score measures consensus belief in a Post:
+VS measures consensus belief in a Post.

+Formula:
-VS = (2 × (support stake ÷ total stake) − 1) * 100
+VS = (2 * (support stake / total stake) - 1) * 100

 Range:

-- +100 means total belief that the claim is true
++100 = universal belief the claim is true
-- 0 means unclear or split
+0 = unclear or split
-- −100 means total belief the claim is false
+-100 = universal belief the claim is false

-VS continuously updates as stakes change.
+VS updates continuously with staking.

 ### 3.4 Positional Staking System

-Stake on each side forms a queue ordered by arrival time.
+Stakes on each side form a queue by arrival time.
+Earlier stakes have more influence and more upside/downside.

-Principles:
+Rules:

-- Earlier stake carries higher risk and higher reward.
+- Earlier stake = higher risk and higher reward
-- Earlier stake loses more when wrong and earns more when right.
-- Later stake earns less and loses less, creating lower-risk entry as claims mature.
+- Later stake = lower risk and lower reward
-- When stake is removed, later stake shifts forward to occupy earlier positions.
+- When earlier stake is removed, later stake moves forward in queue

-This system incentivizes:
+Incentives:

-- Early honest conviction
+- Early honest conviction is rewarded
-- Discouraging opportunistic “wait-and-snipe” behavior
-- Allowing corrective flips when falsehoods accumulate stake
-- Meaningful capital commitment to defend claims

-### 3.5 Reward and Loss Distribution

-Rewarding aligned stake:

-- A stake earns yield proportional to its position weight, VS magnitude, and total stake magnitude.
-- Higher VS and higher total stake means higher trust premium for aligned stake holders.

-Penalizing misaligned stake:

-- Misaligned stake burns value at the same curve as aligned stake earns.
-- Early wrong conviction loses the most, discouraging reckless claims.
+- Early reckless conviction is punished
+- Opportunistic "wait-and-snipe" is discouraged

+### 3.5 Yield and Burn Mechanics

+Aligned stake earns yield.
+Misaligned stake burns.

 If VS = 0:

-- Neither side earns or loses, encouraging discovery staking until clarity emerges.

-### 3.6 Economic Function

-This creates dynamic information markets where:

-- Early correct stakers gain the most.
-- Early wrong stakers lose the most.
-- Late stakers profit modestly but with lower risk.
-- Weak claims can be flipped by coordinated challenge capital.
-- Strong true claims become economically “fortified”.
-- Strong false claims leak value until corrected.

-Unstaked balances degrade at the minimum burn rate to discourage passive ambush (holding tokens idle to snipe emerging claims without exposure).

-### 3.7 Summary of Effects

-This mechanism rewards:

-- Truth-seeking
-- Early, honest conviction
-- Continuous monitoring
-- Active argumentation
-- Rational participation

-And it penalizes:

-- Dishonesty
-- Reckless assertion
-- Passive speculation
-- Manipulative capital ambush tactics

-The economy remains self-correcting because:

-- Capital must take risk to earn reward.
-- Claims cannot be dominated by passive money.
-- False claims bleed value until corrected.
-- Truth earns yield by surviving challenge over time.

-**Rates at launch** (governance-changeable):
-- Max return = **10× US 10-Year Treasury**
-- Min return = **1/10 × US 10-Year Treasury**
+- No gains or losses
+- Encourages market discovery before conviction

+Unstaked balances decay at the minimum rate to discourage passive ambush capital.

+### 3.6 Formal Staking Reward Formula

+Variables:
+n = your stake amount
+VS = Verity Score (-100 to +100)
+v = |VS| / 100  (normalizes VS to 0-1)
+T = total stake on the post
+R_max = max annual rate (governed)
+R_min = min annual rate (governed)
+K > 0 = maturity constant (governed)
+alpha >= 0 = position steepness exponent (governed)
+delta_t = time period in years (e.g., 1/365)

+Alignment sign:
+sgn = +1 if you are on side of sign(VS) sgn = -1 if you oppose sign(VS)
+sgn = 0 if VS = 0

+Maturity function:
+f(T) = T / (T + K)

+Effective rate:
+r_eff = R_min + (R_max - R_min) * v * f(T)

+Positional weight:
+For stake position i (1 is earliest): raw weight(i) = 1 / (i ^ alpha)
+normalized weight w_i = raw weight(i) / sum(raw weight(j) for j = 1..N)

+Per-period change:
+If total stake < posting fee or VS = 0, then: delta_n = 0

+Otherwise:
+delta_n = n * sgn * w_i * r_eff * delta_t
+n_next = max(0, n + delta_n)

+Unstaked VSP decay:
+U_next = U * (1 - R_min * delta_t)

+### 3.7 Economic Dynamics

+- Early correct stakers gain most
+- Early wrong stakers lose most
+- Late entrants have lower risk and lower reward
+- False claims leak capital until corrected
+- True claims become fortified by capital

+### 3.8 Launch Parameters (governed)

+R_max = 10 × US 10-year Treasury
+R_min = 0.1 × US 10-year Treasury

 ---